Seven Mile Rim Tour – $295 per vehicle

 The cliff rim portions are mainly scenic.
 Uranium Arch can be walked across.
 The south side of Merrimac Butte has exciting side hill slickrock driving and is near Wipe Out Hill.
 The last part of the trail runs the reverse direction in the Tusher Canyon system.

-Each vehicle can accommodate 2 adults and 2 children.
-If you have a larger group call us in advance to arrange a third row seat ($25 per person).
+Each vehicle is dedicated to your group and can accommodate 2 adults and 2 children.
+If you have a larger group call us in advance to arrange a third row seat ($50 per person).